CON-IH 18 || Global and International History: The Pacific in the World

-The organizing committee for the Harvard Graduate Student Conference on International History (Con-IH) invites graduate students to submit proposals for its seventeenth annual conference.
-This year’s theme is migration in international and global history.
-The conference will take place at Harvard University on Thursday March 9th & Friday March 10th 2017.
+The organizing committee for the Harvard Graduate Student Conference on International History (Con-IH) invites graduate students to submit proposals for its eighteenth annual conference.
+This year’s theme is the Pacific in the World.
+The conference will take place at Harvard University in Cambridge, Massachusetts on March 22-23, 2018.

-Accepted papers will be grouped for presentation within five or six panels each composed of graduate students and one faculty commentator per presenter.
-Con-IH thus provides an opportunity to engage in lively and lengthy discussions with an emerging cohort of researchers in training from around the world, as well as with faculty from Harvard and elsewhere.
+Accepted papers will be grouped for presentation within three or four panels each composed of graduate students and one faculty commentator for each presenter.
+Participation in Con-IH thus presents an unparalleled opportunity to engage in lively and lengthy discussions with an emerging cohort of researchers-in-training from around the world, as well as with faculty from Harvard and elsewhere.

-Graduate students interested in participating in the conference should submit a 300-word proposal and one-page curriculum vitae (in Word or PDF format) to email@example.com.
-Proposals must be received by December 1, 2016 in order to be considered.
+Graduate students interested in participating in the conference should submit a 300-word proposal and one-page Curriculum Vitae (in either Word or PDF format) to email@example.com.
+Proposals must be received by November 15, 2017 in order to be considered.
 We anticipate being able to reimburse reasonable travel and lodging expenses for all participants.
-As the date approaches, additional information will be posted here on the conference website.
+As the date approaches, additional information will be posted on the conference website at con-ih.com.